Operational Guidance for Protection mechanisms in SRv6 Networks

 appearing in the SID list), the reverse path of the BFD packets

 should be the same with the forward path.
-Otherwise, the failure in
+Otherwise, a failure in

-the reverse path may cause the misjudgement of the liveness of SR
+the reverse path may lead to misjudgment of the SR Policy's

-Policy.
-To achieve the consistence of forward path and reverse path,
+liveness.
+To achieve the consistence of forward path and reverse

-the egress node should be instructed to use specific path to send
+path, the egress node should be instructed to use specific path to

 Other OAM methods, such as Ping, TWAMP or STAMP, may also be used